hadeelhsaad/hadeelhsaad.github.io/content/outreach/_index.md

         <div class="outreach-text">
         <h4>Mentorship</h4>
         <p>Mentorship is another important part of my teaching.
 At the University of Michigan, I have worked with several students through the Undergraduate Research Opportunity Program (UROP).</p>
          <p>These projects have ranged from training machine-learning models to extract information from historical texts and documenting the depositional environments of fossil localities across the Mediterranean Basin to redescribing Miocene fossil fishes from Indonesia.</p>
         </div>
         </div>

         <div class="outreach-split">
         <div class="outreach-text">
-        <h4>Field-Based Teaching</h4>
+        <h4>Field courses</h4>
-        <p>Although my research is largely museum-based and analytical, I recognize that without the contributions of field scientists, there would be no specimens to study.</p>
+        <p>Although my research is largely museum-based and analytical, I recognize that without the contributions of field scientists, there would be no specimens to study.<p>
-        <p>Field-based courses are an important way for students to engage directly with the natural sciences, and much of my recent teaching has incorporated fieldwork in both geology and biology.</p>
+        <p>Courses in the field are an important way for students to engage with the natural sciences, and much of my recent teaching experience has incorporated fieldwork in both geology and biology.</p>
         </div>
         <div class="outreach-carousel-wrap">
         {{< carousel pattern="field-*" alt="Field-based teaching photo" >}}